patxoca/dji/README.rst

 - ``django_config``: loads all plugins listed in the ``enabled_plugins`` configuracion option.
-This loader gives finer control on what plugins are loaded and on the order at the expense of some verbosity.
+This loader gives finer control on what plugins are loaded on what order at the expense of increased verbosity.

 The plugin loader is configured in ``settings.py``: